JonHX/Gamehub-nextjs/README.md

 - The game provides feedback: "Too high," "Too low," or "Correct!"
 - Tracks the number of attempts.

+### 6️⃣ Feed Jimmy the Snake
+**The goal:** The objective of the game is to navigate around and feed the snake in time.
+- Use your finger(s) to navigate around and feed the snake in time.
+- The game will count how many snacks you can feed Jimmy in X seconds.
+- Will add more features in the future!

 ## 🚀 How to Run the Games Locally

 1. Clone the repository: